NethermindEth/Forta-Agents/Flexa-Agents/large-withdrawal/README.md

     * Severity is always set to "Info".
     * Type is always set to "Info".
     * Metadata contains:
-        * `fromPartition`: Partition the tokens were transfered from.
+        * `fromPartition`: Partition the tokens were transferred from.
         * `operator`: Address that initiated the transfer.
         * `fromAddress`: Address the tokens were transferred from.
         * `toAddress`: Address the tokens were transferred to.